mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 ## Learning Dimensions Map

-The results of this chapter are drawn from journal entries and from the reflection on resources design which happens over several iterations of the game making design.
+In this phas I adapted and extended resources to ...

-One of the aims of adapting and extending resources to facilitate the use of key techniques that emerged in the early design stages in more restricted and structured environments, e.g. a computing classroom in secondary school.
+- facilitate the use of key techniques that emerged in the early design stages in more restricted and structured environments, e.g. a computing classroom in secondary school.

 DEVELOP MOTIVATION - OPEN THIS TO RETURN TO IT LATER IN DISCUSSION.